tytydraco/yessleep/out/Josephs_Skin.md

 Joseph and I were all the other really had, repeating the same comfortable rituals together for over a decade.
 Watching the same movies, quoting the same lines.
 Every hard drive I’ve ever owned had at least two folders worth of games or comics or some other project he’d convince me to start, but never finish.
 I’d do the art, he’d do dialogue.

 He was always better with people; or at least, seemed to know how they talked.
 Better does not suggest *good*, but at least few steps above me.
+It didn’t matter.
 We were best friends, and it was us against the world.
 He brought the snacks, knew which games had local co-op.
 I was the quiet one, more online than offline.
 Still am.
 Leaving my apartment feels like being plucked from a fishbowl.

 That is to say, yes.
 I’ve been stagnant, and he’s been… changing.
 I don’t know how to quantify it without sounding bitter.
-He began dressing with intention, cuffed his pants, buttoned his shirt a couple notches higher.
+He began dressing with intention.
+Cuffed his pants, buttoned his shirt a couple notches higher.
 He held eye contact longer.
 Spoke louder.

 As for me, just being around people makes my ears burn.
 The party felt like a test that I was failing, miserably so.
-Joseph should have been my beacon of safety, just like always; a lighthouse guiding me through an ocean of strangers.
+Joseph should have been my beacon; a lighthouse guiding me through a sea of strangers, just like always.
+He should have been safe.

 That night, his presence felt more like standing beneath a fluorescent lamp — an uncanny sensation that had been building for a while, but I finally felt *overexposed.* Studied, like the entire room was picking me apart — *especially him.* Though to what end, I couldn’t know.

 He’d quote the same lines, then pause - *I’m sure of it* - not for laughter, but to gauge my reaction, checking to see what he got right.
 His mannerisms were one shade too unfamiliar, like he’d rehearsed them in a mirror.
 You wouldn’t notice unless you’d seen them a million times, from his passenger seat or his ancient couch, swapping stories at three in the morning.

+Inside jokes with no cheeky glint of recognition.
+His eyes were dim.

 Joseph dated a couple girls, but none that stuck.
 Not like this.
 A girl might make him change his plans, but not the way he looked at me.